 What are the main physical symptoms of depression?

 Depression can wreak havoc with your body.
 It affects nearly all aspects of your physical health, including:

 - Fatigue: Disruption in normal sleep patterns is common with depression.
 Sleep may be too little or too much.
 Loss of sleep can lead to fatigue which in turn leads to problems with simple functioning on a day to day basis.
 Loss of concentration and focus can affect work, home life, and relationships.
-Exhaustion may also contribute to a weakened immune system6, putting you at greater risk for illness.
+Exhaustion may also contribute to a weakened immune system, putting you at greater risk for illness.5

 - Weight loss or weight gain: Depression affects everyone differently.
 Some people may have food cravings that lead to weight gain.
 Others may have no desire to eat and suffer weight loss.
 Sometimes these weight fluctuations can be sudden, and a possible symptom of depression.

 - Reduced energy level: It’s common for someone suffering from depression to lose interest in hobbies or activities they once enjoyed.
 Energy levels drop and fatigue is common.
 Long term loss of energy may be a symptom of depression.